-To aid the Castle Keeper, we have included a quick reference table so you can see all of the encounters at a glance to help you prepare.
+To aid the game master, we have included a quick reference table so you can see all of the encounters at a glance to help you prepare.
 Loc - the location number keyed to the map for the encounter, listed as level and room number.
 Pg - the module page number that the encounter can be found on.
-Type - this indicates if it is a trap (T), puzzle (P), or combat (C) encounter.
+Type - this indicates if the encounter is a trap (T), puzzle (P), or combat (C).
 Encounter - the key monsters, traps, or NPCs that can be found in the encounter.
 Names in italics are classed NPCs.
+EL - the encounter level.